stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 <p align="center"><img width="433" src="Images/graph-07.svg"></p>

-To allow a group of nodes to depend on another group of nodes but not vice versa, embed the former group in the latter.
+To allow a group of nodes to depend on another group of nodes but not vice versa, make the former group a descendant of the latter.

 <p align="center"><img width="371" src="Images/graph-08.svg"></p>